sigasi/sigasi_insights/manual/trouble.md

 -   You will need to enter your license code again.
 -   You will need to import your projects again. **Import > General > Existing Projects into Workspace**

+## Keep getting reports about an "Incompatible version of Quartus II"

+If you are using the integration with Altera Quartus II.
+Some people keep getting a dialog box that says:

+> Incompatible version of Quartus II
+>
+> Project interface was created with an older, incompatible version of Quartus II.
+> Is it OK to upgrade the project to match the installed version of Quartus II?

+Obviously, you should upgrade the project.
+If this message keeps popping up, you may want to check that Sigasi is using the correct version of Quartus II, in the Sigasi application: **Window > Preferences > Sigasi > Toolchains > Altera Quartus II**.

 Contact support
 ---------------